 This Bachelor’s degree is awarded to students who have successfully completed an undergraduate program.
 Students who have completed four years of undergraduate coursework are the most common recipients of Bachelor’s degrees, but it is not uncommon for some students to complete their studies in three or up to seven years.

 The undergraduate curriculum usually includes a first year in which introductory courses are offered or required.
 During subsequent years, students are required to choose a major to which they will devote the bulk of their courses.
 This coursework provides a comprehensive study in a subject, and is considered preparation for a professional career or advanced studies at the graduate level.
 In many degree programs, students will need to pass specialized exams or provide long papers about topics within their field of study in order to demonstrate proficiency in the subject.

 In most cases, a Bachelor’s degree is essential for a job in the marketing industry, but without a superlative academic record, it will be difficult to compete for anything but entry level positions.
 Internships and other work experience may increase the possibility of acquiring a job.
-Marketers with a Bachelor’s degree may earn as little as $30,000 a year in this competitive field, but a demonstrated skill in a marketing discipline like search engine optimization or social media marketing can double or triple entry level incomes.
+With a bachelor’s degree, marketing specialists typically earn respectable salaries, with a national median of $71,570.
+But with the right skills and with enough time in the field, salaries for bachelor’s-prepared marketing specialists go as high as $122,630.
 Considerable effort on the job is required to show peers and superiors that they possess the talent and commitment a marketing job necessitates.
 In order to advance in the industry, superlative marketing skills must be demonstrated or a return to school to receive an advanced degree.

 Master of Arts or Master of Science